 Penetrating sealers create a barrier on the concrete.
-These sealers saturate and absorb into the surface providing lasting protection against moisture and deicing chemicals.
-The recommended penetrating sealers (below) are breathable, result in a non-yellowing, natural finish and easy to apply with a sprayer and a roller.
-Penetrating sealers are not to be used when a liquid membrane-forming curing compound or sealer is still present on the concrete surface.
+These sealers saturate and absorb into the surface, providing lasting protection against moisture and deicing chemicals.
+The recommended penetrating sealers (below) are breathable, result in a non-yellowing, natural finish, and are easy to apply with a sprayer and a roller.
+Penetrating sealers are not to be used when an acrylic liquid membrane-forming curing compound or sealer is still present on the concrete surface.